PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 - orange: False positive error

 **The margin for improvement is obvious.
 On the majority of time series it is better than random, on some others, the method performs equally to random (everything tagged as non-anomaly).**

+# STAY TUNED
+I am actively developing this project.
+In next days new datasets (e.g., sound processing), new features extractors, and new detectors will be added...
+New large scale benchmarks to evaluate all those methods will be shown.